gljk/gljk/_projects/serbianvoices.md

     </div>
 </div>
 <div class="caption">
-    Serbian Twitterspheaer network of positive and negative communcation for a week.
+    Serbian Twittersphere network of positive and negative communication for a week.
 </div>

-This project was supported by the INSPIRES Consortium
+This project was supported by the INSPIRES Consortium withing Catalyst Balkans.
+The technical infrastructure for the project was realized by an extremely competent Data Science Backend Engineer <a href="https://www.linkedin.com/in/vladimirsiv/" target="_blank">Vladimir Sivčević</a>.